What is Supply Chain Management?

-While improving the profitability of customer relationships and orders, it’s important to measure order processing and optimizing the settlement of payments.
+While improving the profitability of customer relationships and orders, it’s important to measure order processing and to optimize the settlement of payments.
 You have to constantly measure whether the right product is delivered to the right place in the right quantity as desired by the client.
 Supply processes can be optimized to avoid expensive errors.
 Settling payments with clients is one factor which is equally important for saving costs.
-Reducing the time between orders and payment, resolving late payments, making a missing payment visible and invoicing them, can greatly reduce costs.
+Reducing the time between orders and payment, resolving late payments, making a missing payment visible and invoicing them can greatly reduce costs.

 9. Set performance benchmarks for your company

 Give incentives to the supply chain organization for working in ways which would deliver the biggest value for your company, and at the same time, secure against the biggest risks.
 It means resorting to more than the conventional metrics of capital, cost, and service.
-The key performance indicators (KPIs) strongly depend on the demands of the business, as well as the product or service, and the particular market segment.
+The key performance indicators (KPIs) strongly depend on the demands of the business and the product or service, and the particular market segment.
 These include the production cost for value players, stable supply of critical products and staple items, agility to deal with fluctuating demand in volatile markets, and the perfect launch of a new product is essential.
 When a particular metric doesn’t matter to your business, don’t forcibly impose it upon your organization.

 With a simple analysis, it’s clear that a company can gain much in a quick time.
 But most companies, unfortunately, still miss out on a lot of opportunities because they don’t have the full picture in front of them, nor do they think in a detailed manner.
-If you want to realize the actual savings, you must calculate the effect of carrying out changes in your supply chain management system on operational costs, service provision, working capital, and most importantly, the revenue of the company.
+If you want to realize the actual savings, you must calculate the effect of carrying out changes in your supply chain management system on operational costs, service provision, working capital, and, most importantly, the revenue of the company.
 Only then you can possibly determine to what extent supply chain optimization will truly trigger your profits.